ArtisanDev-Labs/YelloHack-1.0/README.md

 5. You can use third-party node libraries **only** for **CSV export**
 6. For any queries, feel free to reach out on our [Telegram Group](https://t.me/+9GHRIsty3aE0M2U1)
 7. We believe in cultivating a great community which respects privacy, try not to spam or share unwanted messages in the group or to anyone personally.
 Violating it, will get you disqualified.
+8. We will only make announcements in the shared Telegram group and nowhere else, we suggest you not to consider anyone who is contacting you personally regarding the outcome of this Hackathon or an offer from our side.

 ## What you need to do

-1. Create a repository in Github 📖
+1. Create a public repository in Github 📖
 2. Code 💻
 3. Commit & Push ✅
 4. Deploy.
 (BONUS - a live project link will help us reduce evaluation time as well as give you some extra credit)